Anna Wintour taps Chloe Malle as Vogue successor — but she's still in charge

 Since late June, when Wintour told staff that she was giving up her title, a handful of names to succeed her were tossed around.
 Among them were Eva Chen, vice president of fashion partnerships at Meta; Nicole Phelps, global director of Vogue Runway and Vogue Business; and Sara Moonves, editor-in-chief of W magazine.

 Other names that floated about soon after the job went up for grabs are Vogue’s fashion news director Mark Holgate, British Vogue’s head of editorial content Chioma Nnadi and Vogue.com’s digital style director Leah Faye Cooper.
-Malle and Nnadi co-host the Vogue podcast, “The Run-Through."
+Malle and Nnadi co-host the Vogue podcast, “The Run-Through with Vogue.”

 Malle, a Brown graduate and mother of two young kids, has been outspoken about her liberal-leaning politics, just as Wintour has.